 I photographed each sequence with my multiple camera rig.
 10 cameras this time.
 They where triggered all at the same time.
 Each shot took about 3 minutes.
 The model was lit by a studio strobe to freeze her, the rest i painted with the black fiber brush and some color gels.
 The pictures are out of cam – so no Photoshop or After Effects manipulation.
 I just optimized color and contrast in Lightroom.

-Here are some roughly aligned 3D animations from the multicam rig (i create some in-between-images for smoother animation).
+In the sequence above the images are only roughly aligned (i create some in-between-images for smoother animation).
 As a final step i will print a glasses free 3D image (autostereoscopic) on a lenticular lens.
-The normal Testprint on Hahnemühle PhotoRag Metallic Fineart Paper looks extremely well.